Thresholds, valuations, and K-stability: Global invariants of valuations

 \subsection{Induced filtrations}

 Any valuation $v\in\Val_X$ induces a filtration $\cF_v$ on $R(X,L)$ via

 for $m\in\N$ and $t\in\R_+$, where we recall that $R_m=H^0(X,mL)$.

 We say that $v$ has \emph{linear growth} if $\cF_v$ is linearly bounded.
-By Lemma~2.8 in~\cite{BKMS} this notion depends only on $v$ as a valuation, and not on pair $(X,L)$.
+By Lemma~2.8 in~\cite{BKMS} this notion depends only on $v$ as a valuation, and not on pair $(X,L)$ (i.e. if $\rho:X' \to X$ is a proper birational morphism with $X'$ normal, the condition can be checked on the pair $(X',L')$, where $L'= \rho^*L$).
 Theorem~2.16 in~\textit{loc.\,cit.} states that if $v$ is centered at a closed point on $X$, then $v$ has linear growth iff $\vol(v)>0$. \begin{lem} Any divisorial valuation has linear growth.
 If $X$ has klt singularities, then any $v\in\Val_X$ satisfying $A(v)<\infty$ has linear growth. \end{lem} \begin{proof} We may assume $X$ is smooth.
 By~\cite[Proposition~2.12]{BKMS}, every divisorial valuation has linear growth.
 For the second assertion, if $A(v)<\infty$, Izumi's inequality (see~\cite[Proposition~5.10]{jonmus}) implies $v\le A(v)\ord_\xi$, where $\xi=c_X(v)$.
 Since $\ord_\xi$ is divisorial, it has linear growth; hence so does $v$. \end{proof}